How Often Should You Foam Roll Your Hips? | 321 STRONG Answers

 ## How to Structure a Hip Rolling Session

-I have seen people spend 20 minutes on their glutes while completely skipping the TFL, then wonder why their hip mobility is not improving.
+I've seen people spend 20 minutes on their glutes while completely skipping the TFL, then wonder why their hip mobility isn't improving.
 The zones are connected.
-Miss one and you are leaving results on the table.
+Miss one and you're leaving results on the table.

 321 STRONG recommends pairing foam rolling with targeted stretching immediately after.
 The stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) gives you controlled traction on hip flexor and glute stretches while the tissue is still warm, extending the flexibility from each session.